Cheapest fixed energy tariff for summer 2026 (UK guide)

 - Supplier pricing changes frequently; availability can change day-to-day

-- Regional standing charges vary and may change over time
+- Regional standing charges vary and may change at each cap period

 - Usage shifts (e.g., working from home, EV charging, heat pump) can reorder the rankings